kb-coder/vue-cli-plugin-workbox-pwa/README.md

 # vue-cli-plugin-workbox-pwa
+**THIS PLUGIN IS PROVIDED AS IS and will not be supported by this contributor.
+Please feel free to fork and adjust code as you need to for your projects or provide an updated version to the community.**

 **BETA - submitted PR to Vue CLI https://github.com/vuejs/vue-cli/pull/6497**

 A Vue CLI Plugin with advanced support for workbox 6.x, Vue 3, and webpack 4.
 Includes the ability to debug the service worker locally.